abgoyal/gemini-tool/readme.md

+THIS PROJECT HAS NO LINKS TO GOOGLE AND IS NOT A GOOGLE/GEMINI PROJECT!
+The "GEMINI" word here is used only to refer to the AI MODEL that is used in this tool.

 ===================
 Gemini LAN Tool
 ===================

 A simple, self-hosted, Go-based web tool for interacting with the Google Gemini API.
 It is designed for LAN usage, requires no authentication, and is deployed as a single,